Reduce Costs and Eliminate Staffing Headaches

 You don’t take advice

-You don’t consider before you criticize someone
+You don’t ponder before criticising someone

 You don’t let your employees change your workflows